 3.1.4. personal data shall be accurate and, where necessary, kept up to date;

-3.1.5. personal data processed for any purpose(s) shall not be kept in a form that permits identification of individuals for longer than is necessary for that purpose/those purposes;
+3.1.5. personal data processed for any purpose(s) shall not be kept for longer than is necessary for that purpose/those purposes;

 3.1.6. personal data shall be processed in such a way that ensures appropriate security of the data, including protection against unauthorised or unlawful processing and against accidental loss, destruction, or damage, using appropriate technical or organisational measures.

 3.3.
-NTA is committed to complying with the principles in 3.1 at all times.
-This means that NTA will:
+CST is committed to complying with the principles in 3.1 at all times.
+This means that CST will:

 3.3.2. be responsible for checking the quality and accuracy of the information;